mr-saoirse/monologue/README.md

 poetry run monologue [args]
 ```

+_run the code from within poetry or just run cli directly_

 For **Docker** you can build the docker file from the root and test that you can run with the test script.
 This is just a deps check.

 ```bash